-WCU currently offers one master's degree program- Master of Arts in Religion (MAR), two bachelor's degree programs- Bachelor of Arts in Business Administration (BABA) program and Bachelor of Science in Computer Science program (BSCS), and one certificate program in Pattern Making and Sewing (PMS).
-According to the standards set forth by the State of California, the nomenclature "university" can be used for institutions offering master's programs or higher.
+WCU currently offers master's degree program, Master of Arts in Religion (MAR).
+According to the standards set forth by the State of California, the nomenclature "university" can be used for the institutions offering master's programs or higher.

 Ethical Values and Standards